- Written by Dr.Mehmet Demircioglu

 But if the donor area has worsening pain, discharge, a foul smell, or increasing inflammation, that is no longer only a cosmetic concern.
 That is a healing concern.

 The same logic applies to the recipient area.
-If hairs shed after surgery, that can be normal, and I have written about hair shedding or permanent graft loss to help patients understand that difference.
+If hairs shed after surgery, that can be normal.
+The difference between hair shedding or permanent graft loss is a separate question from wound healing.

 But shedding is not the same as tissue damage.
 A hair falling from a graft is one thing.
 A wound becoming painful, dark, wet, or infected is another.